 Anatomy and Physiology is recommended for students interested in health careers.
 This course encompasses the complex structure and function of the human body.
-The major organ systems (integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary and reproductive) will each be discussed at the biochemical, tissue, organ, system, and organismal levels.
+The major organ systems (integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, immune, respiratory,.

+digestive, urinary and reproductive) will each be discussed at the biochemical, tissue, organ, system, and organismal levels.
 Students will be able to describe structures and their functions in detail and discuss the clinical applications of their knowledge.
 This course includes dissections and medical/clinical discussions of digestive and reproductive functions.

-ANIMAL SCIENCE

-SCI109

-Animal Science is an advanced agriculture class for science credit.
-This course will look deeper at the hierarchy, structure, and functions of animals.
+ANIMAL SCIENCE SCI109 Credit: 0.5 (1 trimester) Grade Level: 10, 11, 12 Animal Science is an advanced agriculture class for so cience credit.
+This course will look deeper at the hierarchy, st tructure, and functions of entire also Otoplants will even have an inval cr and functions of animals.
 Students will explore animal anatomy and physiology of various breeds, conduct research trials, and use various hands-on learning labs focused on: cell structure, muscle structure, and veterinary medicine.
 Students will also experience various field trips and speakers.

-AP BIOLOGY ()
+AP BIOLOGY